CSU Social Media Portal

 By Richard Torres Student Assessment and Educational Measurement, Orange Unified School District I was never much of a student.
 The “one teacher who sparked a love for learning” never entered my life.
 However, when my parents gave me an ultimatum and a choice between work or school, I chose to attend college as a way […]

 The CSU Council on Ocean Affairs, Science and Technology (COAST) was part of a panel on climate change hosted by U.S. Congressman Alan Lowenthal in Long Beach September 2.
-COAST Director Krista Kamer informed Lowenthal and local leaders about what the program is doing to tackle climate change statewide and how lawmakers can use the […]
+COAST Director Krista Kamer, PhD, informed Lowenthal and local leaders about what the program is doing to tackle climate change statewide and how lawmakers can use […]

 Two CSU professors are leading innovative sea slug research to help cure one of the world’s most deadly diseases: cancer.
 Cal State L.A.
 Biological Sciences Professor Patrick Krug, PhD, and Cal Poly Pomona Biological Sciences Associate Professor Ángel A. Valdés, PhD, are among the handful of scientists studying seas slugs to uncover medical mysteries and […]